munair/biopset-documentation/theory/fundamentals/selling-options.md

 # Selling Options

+_this page is written from the perspective of the main ETH pool, BIOPset also supports selling options using any ERC20 token as the pool asset and traders collatoral_

 In BIOPset, options sellers are market makers \(or **liquidity providers**\).
 Sellers \(officially called **writers**\) pool their funds together to take an opposing position to any option buyer \(or **trader**\) that wants to express an opinion on the direction of prices.

 Writers are always passive counterparties to active traders on the BIOPset platform.